wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 - fp32-gradient-checkpointing-batch-125
 - fp32-gradient-checkpointing-batch-303

-Batch size 125 is for comparison with the baseline max batch size, where different values were retrieved as the maximum batch size for that configuration.
+Batch size 125 is for comparison with the baseline max batch size, while different values were retrieved as the maximum batch size for each configuration.
-I splitted comparison to 3 sections: memory usage, execution time, quality metrics to avoid presenting quite big tables.
+I split the comparison into 3 sections: memory usage, execution time, and quality metrics to avoid presenting quite large tables.

 ### Memory Usage
-Memory usage was tracked with my custom memory tracker and I mesured maximum memory alocation for 3 training loop parts:
+Memory usage was tracked with my custom memory tracker and I measured maximum memory allocation for 3 training loop parts:
 - Backward pass
 - Forward pass
 - Entire training step